 They are after your coffee breaks.
 How dare they even thinking about that?
 They, in this context, meaning your employer.
 Are they going to forbid smoke breaks next?
 Do they want to chain me to that desk or what?
-Let’s dive into this subject and have a look at recent happenings, near-future plans and some laws around this.
+Let’s dive into this subject and look at recent happenings, near-future plans, and some laws around this.

 New ways of HR or just terrible ideas?

-We are recently seeing some funny hiccups in HR and especially in micro-managing breaks of staff, like using the restroom.
+We recently see some funny hiccups in HR, especially in micro-managing staff breaks, like using the restroom.
 It’s not clear why some organizations seem to change back into a way-outdated kind of managing, but it is happening around us.
-In this article we are concentrating on the activity of getting a coffee or having a coffee break in the same building.
-Going out and meet someone over a cup of coffee is not in scope of the points discussed here.
+In this article, we concentrate on getting a coffee or having a coffee break in the same building.
+Going out and meet someone over a cup of coffee is not in the scope of the points discussed here.

 Failing leaders and non-managing managers are looking to turn over bad reports with questionable ideas.
-One such idea is to have staff check out from their work clock when going to fetch a good old cup of coffee.
-Will that put the numbers right?
+One such idea is to have staff check out from their work clock when fetching a good old coffee cup.
+Will that put the numbers, right?

-Ok let’s have a look at the employer perspective.
+Ok, let’s have a look at the employer’s perspective.
 When my employees are having a break, they are unlikely to be productive at the same time.
-I would agree to that much personally.
-But what if folks meet over a 5 minute coffee to discuss something business related, rather than booking an hour in the meeting room, with a couple of others?
+I would agree with that much personally.
+But what if folks meet over a 5-minute coffee to discuss something business-related, rather than booking an hour in the meeting room with a couple of others?
 This will cost you a lot more and might have a similar outcome.
 They could as well have the meeting while going for a walk to revitalize themselves.
 But will it have a positive outcome on productivity or some unwanted side effects to put employees on the clock?

 Possible negative outcome

-Taking it one step further on a biological level, staff could consume less liquids and dehydrate.
+Taking it one step further on a biological level, staff could consume fewer liquids and dehydrate.
 This would lead to bad vitality and also bad work results over time.
 What do you want to do if you notice something like that?
-Having someone walk around giving them water?
+Having someone walk around, giving them water?
 What would that cost?
 No-go on this strategy, move along.

 Legal and common sense?